-Rationale
+Rationale:

-Developing European Union's core principles for fisheries negotiations in the Northeast Atlantic
+Developing European Union's core principles for fisheries negotiations in the North East Atlantic

-Brexit created a new situation for fisheries management in the Northeast Atlantic (NEA), shifting the governance framework with changes in the balance of powers and in the relative positioning of Coastal states and fishing nations.
-It is essential that the EU redefines its own position and core principles during the bilateral, trilateral and multilateral dialogues with those coastal states who are collectively responsible for the management of economically and ecologically important demersal and pelagic stocks like NEA cod, saithe, mackerel, blue whiting or Atlanto-Scandian herring, amongst others.
+Brexit created a new situation for fisheries management in the North East Atlantic (NEA), shifting the governance framework with changes in the balance of powers and in the relative positioning of Coastal States and fishing nations.
+It is essential that the EU reviews with the aim to revise its own position and core principles during the bilateral, trilateral and multilateral dialogues with those Coastal States who are collectively responsible for the management of economically and ecologically important demersal and pelagic stocks in the NEA like cod, saithe, mackerel, blue whiting or Atlanto-Scandian herring, amongst others.